-The construction planning system requires new projects be submitted and approved before they can be started.
+The construction planning system requires new projects to be submitted and approved before they can be started.
 The planning permission system gives construction market intelligence companies a reliable source through which every construction large project must pass.
-This provides research teams the resource they need to make a comprehensive list of all the new construction jobs being planned or underway in the UK.
+This provides research teams with the resource they need to make a comprehensive list of all the new construction jobs being planned or underway in the UK.

 Refurbishment and renovation projects constitute a large portion of the UK construction sector but don’t necessarily come through the planning system.
 Will they be listed?
 These projects require a bit more research, but the teams at construction market intelligence companies are on it.
 They are more difficult to find, and some of them are missed, but as many as can be found are listed.

 After the information on a project is initially uploaded to the database it must be updated with any changes to the timeline, budget, or scope of the project.
 This is where the extensive team of researchers comes in again to follow up on projects and update listings with any changes.
-These changes are reflected on the database and subscribers following those jobs can see the adjustments and change their outreach plan accordingly.
+These changes are reflected in the database and subscribers following those jobs can see the adjustments and change their outreach plan accordingly.

-What information do they supply?
+What information do Barbour ABI and Glenigan supply?

-From these applications they gather:
+From the planning applications they gather:

 This way you know where, when, and what is being planned and specified for every project in the country.
-And not to mention the contact details of key decision makers.
+And not to mention the contact details of key decision-makers.
 But with great power comes great responsibility.
 If you come off too strong you risk joining the rest of the project vultures who inundate architects with cold calls and cold emails as soon as a project is listed.
-There are good and bad ways to initiate these conversations, and in the information age, where product info can be found online at the customers convenience, disruptive calls or emails aren’t necessarily the best route.
+There are good and bad ways to initiate these conversations, and in the information age, where product info can be found online at the customer’s convenience, disruptive calls or emails aren’t necessarily the best route.